sozo-learn/fCC_Relational_Database_Certification/Build a Celestial Bodies Database/README.md

 ## Re `universe.sql` file

-The file is a result of successfully completing all required tasks to create this database.
+The file is a result of my successfully completing all required tasks to create this database.